glpi-project/docdev/source/devapi/search.rst

       return $tab;
    }

-Since GLPI 9.2, a new function exist to avoid conflict of id.
+Since GLPI 9.2, a new method exist to avoid conflict of id.
 An `unit test <https://github.com/glpi-project/glpi/blob/71174f45/tests/SearchTest.php#L216>`_ is present on the repository to check potential conflicts.
 Here is the new format (the options are identical):